shidqi2504/shidqi2504/README.md

 # Introduction to My Coding Journey
 # Hello !
-I'm Fahmi Malik Namus Akbar.
+I'm Akhmad Shidqi Shofhah Zanuar.
 A passionate software developer with experience across various software development projects.
 I am keenly interested in technology and am constantly learning and growing in this field.

 My Experience.